“”

 Then… social media happened.
 And not long after, motherhood followed.

-That was the moment it all clicked.
+That was the moment it clicked.

 So far, that’s looked like wallpapering the back of a shelf in my very outdated kitchen, thrifting an Anthropologie dress for $52, and buying bold emerald green costume earrings just because they made my heart beat faster.
 It’s remembering that I’m a mom, yes, but I’m also someone with taste, curiosity, creativity, and a nervous system that still lights up over color, texture, and possibility.

 It turns out, joy doesn’t have to match.
-It just has to feel like home again — and like mine.
+It just has to feel like home again... and like mine.

 More from GIRLHOOD